-One of the biggest challenges in the financial services sector is the concept of financial inclusion - in the UK alone it is estimated that 1.3 million people are unbanked.
+One of the biggest challenges in the financial services sector is the concept of financial inclusion.
+In the UAE alone, it is estimated that 32% of the working population (or about 1.7 million individuals) are unbanked.
 At a global level, the number is significantly higher - the World Bank suggests that 2.5 billion transact in cash because they lack access to financial services.